Eliza Doolittle (singer)

-Eliza Sophie Caird (born 15 April 1988), better known by her stage name Eliza (formerly Eliza Doolittle), is an English singer and songwriter from Westminster, London.
+Eliza Sophie Caird (born 15 April 1988), better known by her former stage name Eliza Doolittle and now by the mononym Eliza, is an English singer and songwriter from Westminster, London.
 After performing her music in live venues around London from the age of 15, Eliza signed to Parlophone in 2008.

-Her debut album was released on 12 July 2010 and went Platinum.

-The album produced two UK top 40 hits: "Skinny Genes" and "Pack Up", the latter of which peaked within the top five on the UK Singles Chart.
+Her eponymous debut album was released on 12 July 2010 and went platinum.
+The album produced two UK top-40 hits, "Skinny Genes" and "Pack Up", the latter of which peaked within the top five on the UK Singles Chart.

-In 2013, Eliza contributed writing and vocals to "You & Me" a single from British electronic music duo Disclosure's number one debut album Settle.
+In 2013, Eliza contributed writing and vocals to "You & Me", a single from British electronic music duo Disclosure's number one debut album Settle.

 On 7 June 2013, she premiered a single called "Big When I Was Little", which was released in July 2013.
 It subsequently joined BBC Radio 1's and Radio 2 playlist.
 It was later included on her second studio album, titled In Your Hands.

-In 2018 ELIZA released the album "A Real Romantic" which includes songs "Wasn't Looking", "Livid" and "Alone & Unafraid".
-She performed "Wasn't Looking' on Youtube's "Colors" channel which is currently at 26 million views (March 2023).

-In 2022 ELIZA released the album "A Sky Without Stars".
-Including songs "Straight Talker", "Heat of the Moon", "Dripping", "Everywhere I'll Ever Be" & "A Tear for the Dreadful".
+In 2018, Eliza released the album A Real Romantic, which included tracks like "Wasn't Looking", "Livid" and "Alone & Unafraid".
+In 2022, she released the album A Sky Without Stars, which included tracks like "Straight Talker", "Heat of the Moon" and "Everywhere I'll Ever Be".

 Early life

 Eliza was born in Westminster, London.
 She comes from a family with a successful and varied musical background.
 Her father is John Caird, a stage director and writer of plays, musicals and operas who is also an honorary associate director of the Royal Shakespeare Company.

 Her paternal grandfather G. B. Caird, was the theologian and principal of Mansfield College, Oxford.
-Her mother is musical theatre actress and artist Frances Ruffelle, who won a Tony Award for her role of Éponine in the English-language version of Les Misérables.
+Her mother is musical theatre actress and artist Frances Ruffelle, who won a Tony Award for her role of Éponine in the English-language version of Les Misérables and represented the United Kingdom in the 1994 Eurovision Song Contest.
 Eliza is the granddaughter of Sylvia Young, founder of the eponymous theatre school.
-She is one of 9 siblings.
+She is one of nine siblings.
 Her parents divorced when she was four years old.

 Eliza had a brief career on stage playing Young Cosette in Les Misérables in London's West End in 1996–1997.
-Her parents had met and began their relationship during the original production when her father was the co-director and her mother played Eponine.
-Eliza went on to play the lead role in Lucy Simon's Tony Award-winning musical version of The Secret Garden in 2001, when The Royal Shakespeare Company premiered the show in London.
+Her parents had met and began their relationship during the original production, when her father was the co-director and her mother played Eponine.
+Eliza went on to play the lead role in Lucy Simon's Tony Award-winning musical version of The Secret Garden in 2001 when the Royal Shakespeare Company premiered the show in London.